 Jordan Costa, M.A.Fourth Year PhD Candidate at Rutgers School of Criminal Justice

 Jordan's research interests centers on the intersection of public health and public safety with a specific focus on structural violence, community-led and trauma-informed violence reduction strategies, as well as hospital-based violence intervention programs. > View Jordan's CV

-Taylor Rodriguez, M.S.Third year SEDL Doctoral Student at Rutgers University
+Taylor Rodriguez, M.S.Fourth Year SEDL Doctoral Student at Rutgers University

 Taylor's research interests focus on how individual differences influence mental health treatment seeking, engagement, and outcomes. > View Taylor's CV

 Devon Ziminski, M.S.Senior Research Project Administrator and Staff Affiliate

 Taylor's is primarily interested in program evaluation; urban/rural gun violence; community gun violence; firearms policy; social policy analysis; mobility from poverty; economic inequities. > View Devon's Rutgers University Profile